joemoose/psiops/docs/playing.md

 ## Action Rolls

-When you attempt an *action* with a risky or uncertain outcome, you make an *action roll* to determine the result.
-You’ll make an action roll only when your character encounters a **meaningful** obstacle — one that is risky, uncertain, or consequential.

-If success is guaranteed or the result has no real impact on the mission’s current circumstances, the GM won’t require a roll.
-Instead, your action succeeds as you described it.
+When you attempt a meaningful *action* with a risky or uncertain outcome, you make an *action roll* to determine the result.
+If success is guaranteed or the result has no real impact on the mission's current circumstances, the GM won't require a roll.
+Instead, the outcome is as you described it.

 !!! tip